rightjs/rightjs-docs/docs/en/docs/core/util.md

 Extends the first object with data from the second one.

-If the third argument is `true`, then it skips all the overlapping keys
+If the third argument is `true`, it skips all the overlapping keys.

     var o = {1:1};
     $ext(o, {2:2}); // -> {1:1, 2:2}